Mosques disappear as China strives to ‘build a beautiful Xinjiang’

 Asked about restrictions authorities put on journalists visiting the area, Hua said reporters had to try harder to "win the trust of the Chinese people" and report objectively.

-Reuters visited more than two dozen mosques across seven counties in southwest and central Xinjiang on a 12-day visit during Ramadan, which ends on Thursday.
+Reuters visited more than two dozen mosques across seven counties in southwest and central Xinjiang on a 12-day visit during Ramadan, which ended on Thursday.

 'LIFE IS BEAUTIFUL'

-China repeatedly says that Xinjiang faces a serious threat from "separatists, terrorists and religious extremists" who plot attacks and stir up tension between Uyghurs who call the region home and the ethnic Han, China's majority community.
+China has repeatedly said that Xinjiang faces a serious threat from separatists and religious extremists who plot attacks and stir up tension between Uyghurs who call the region home and the ethnic Han, China's largest ethic group.

-A mass crackdown that includes a campaign of restrictions on religious practice and what rights groups call the "forced political indoctrination" of more than a million Uyghurs and other Muslims began in earnest in 2017.
+A mass crackdown that includes a campaign of restrictions on religious practice and what rights groups describe as the forced political indoctrination of more than a million Uyghurs and other Muslims began in earnest in 2017.

-Beijing denies detaining people in detention camps, calling them vocational training centres.
+China initially denied detaining people in detention camps, but has since said they are vocational training centres and that the people have “graduated” from them.

 The government says there are more than 20,000 mosques in Xinjiang but no detailed data on their status is available.